arianasp/meerkat_vocal_interactions/README.md

 * To run this script, you will need to specify the path to your output folder (from Part 1), and indciate whether you ran the prior sciprt in test mode (`testflag <- T`) or not (`testflag <- F`).
 You will also need to specify which call type you would like to plot.

 * The places where you need to modify are clearly marked at the top of the script with the comment `#YOU WILL NEED TO MODIFY THESE PARAMETERS TO RUN ON YOUR MACHINE`.

+## Call rate vs speed and number of nearby neighbors (Figure 6)

+This script produces Figure 6 from precomputed metrics data.
+You can also compute the metrics from the raw data by setting the flag:
+`compute <- T` at the top.

+### Requirements - libraries

+See the libraries required at the top of the script.

+### Requirements - data

+The code requires the following data files to run:

+* `metrics_data.RData`

+### Scripts

+The scripts to produce the first 3 figures in the manuscript are the following:

+* `call_rate_vs_speed.R`

+### How to run

+Run the script to produce the plots.
+You will need to edit the input and output directories to point to the data file and the output folder where you want the plots to be saved.